microservices-itmo-21-22/demo-service/README.md

 * For local app launch, use **dev** profile.
 It uses in-memory database
 * For production deploy, run app with no profile
-* Your app image will be automatically built and available at `ghcr.io/username/repository`
+* Your app docker image will be automatically built and available at `ghcr.io/username/repository`
+* You can override app version using environment variable `APP_VERSION`, e.g. `APP_VERSION=0.1.0-SNAPSHOT docker compose up -d`
+* To run project on shared instance do `cp docker-compose.override.example.yml docker-compose.override.yml`.
+It will join the infra network with Logstash, etc

 ## API